jtv/libpqxx/include/pqxx/doc/datatypes.md

 type a human-readable name.
 That allows libpqxx error messages and such to talk about the type in a clear way.
 If you don't define it, libpqxx will try to figure one out with some help from the compiler, but it may not always be easy to read.
-In C++26 we expect to get a standard way to query the anme, but until then it's a bit messy.
+In C++26 we expect to get a standard way to query the name, but until then it's a bit messy.

 Then, does your type have a built-in null value?
 For example, a `char *` can